Renyer: Guarani

 On 20 March 2024, Renyer was announced at Guarani.
 After making three league appearances, he terminated his contract in August 2024.

 Pogoń Szczecin

 On 19 February 2025, Renyer joined Polish Ekstraklasa club Pogoń Szczecin on a deal until June 2028.
+He left the club at the end of 2025, without making a first-team appearance.

+Back to Brazil

+On 24 August 2026, after eight months without a club, Renyer signed with Azuriz for the Taça FPF.

 International career

 After representing Brazil under-15s in 2018, Renyer was called up to the under-17s in March 2019, for the year's Montaigu Tournament.
 He appeared in Brazil's all four matches of the competition, scoring once against France on 20 April.

 On 12 February 2021, Renyer and Santos teammate Marcos Leonardo were called up to the under-18s.